symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

     +     data-action="live#updateDefer"
       >

-Now, as you type, the ``max`` “model” will be updated in JavaScript, but it won't, yet, make an Ajax call to re-render the component.
+Now, as you type, the ``max`` "model" will be updated in JavaScript, but it won't, yet, make an Ajax call to re-render the component.
 Whenever the next re-render *does* happen, the updated ``max`` value will be used.